nutonomy/AVCDL/document status.md

 ## Overview

-The **AVCDL** documents are mostly complete.
-The majority of the secondary documents have been written and reviewed internally.
-Internally reviewed documents will be released soon after they have received certification body review.
+The core **AVCDL** documents are complete.

+As additional documents are created, they'll appear here.

 ## Document Status